Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 When they reached the front steps of the funeral home, he dropped Wei Wuxian with a cry.

 Wei Wuxian was quick to make use of his sudden freedom and step away from Xue Yang.
-He found him bowed and holding his head, blood seeping between his fingers, fragments of what must have been a clay pot laid on the ground around him.
+He found him bent in half and holding his head, blood dribbling in-between his fingers, fragments of what must have been a clay pot laid on the ground around him.

 “A-Qing,” Xue Yang moaned, and never before had he said a name with such hatred.